 The Endowment Board and the Endowment Fund were created by the Vestry in response to the identified need to plan financially for the Church's long range future through planned giving.
 To ensure the ability to continue with grants in years to come, donations to the Fund must increase.

-If you would like to become a member of the Magi Foundation, please contact Bonnie Kissler, chair of the Endowment Committee.
+If you would like to become a member of the Magi Foundation, please contact the parish office.

 As Christians, we focus not only on the here and now, but also the hereafter.
 However, with the oftentimes hectic pace of our lives, it is easy to forget, or to put off until "tomorrow", the planning needed today for that future - especially when it comes to financial considerations and the legacy we wish to provide for those who follow us.
 Many people are not aware of the ability to provide for their church in their future planning.
 However, bequests, charitable remainder trusts and other planned gifts can be quite easy to arrange.
 Moreover, such planning might help a donor avoid estate taxes and even, in some cases, provide life income.
 Remarkably, approximately half of all Americans die without a will or trust in place.
 In addition, and even more surprising, for those who have created a will or trust, only 6% make a provision for a charity.